jupiterjs/javascriptmvc-site/public/tutorials/migrate.md

 @page migrate Upgrading to 3.2
 @parent tutorials 9

-There are many new feature in JavaScriptMVC 3.2 that help you build great JavaScript applications.
+There are many new feature in DoneJS 3.2 that help you build great JavaScript applications.
 Although 3.2 is not strictly backwards compatible it is possible to upgrade from and earlier version.
 This guide outlines the things you have to look at when upgrading from version 3.0 or 3.1.